Secondment often involves major changes. Many things have to be checked before you can start your life in the new country.

 If possible, you will have the same insurance cover as before.
-But because the contributions are not tax-deductible, any insurance benefits are exempted from tax.
+But because the contributions are not tax-deductible, and are exempted from tax.

 What do you need to consider?

 While you are on secondment, things may happen that affect your pension scheme.
-For instance, you might move to another country, your period of secondment might change or you might get married or divorced.
+For instance, you may move to another country, your period of secondment may change or you may get married or divorced.